6 Easy Ways to Earn Money While Studying Abroad

 Not only does the tuition cost money but you'll also have to pay for rent, food, travel and still have some left over to keep your social life going.

-But this doesn't have be a reason to decide not to study abroad.
+But this doesn’t have be a reason to decide not to Study abroad in 2019, something SchoolApply will help you accomplish.
 There are many, and flexible, ways to earn extra cash internationally, here are 6 of the easiest!

 1. Get into freelancing